ROAD RUNNERS

 Four very smart young men - Dave Usher, Colin Bradley, Paul Rodgers and Micky Moody.

 This grand old 1954 Ford Consul Convertible would be worth a few quid today.
-The happy boys waving outside Joe's home at 31 Brentford Road, Norton, are Dave, Colin, Micky and Paul.
+The happy boys waving outside of Joe Bradley's home at 31 Brentford Road, Norton, are Dave, Colin, Micky and Paul.

 A potted history of The Road Runners by Colin Bradley: